How CSI Use Their Detection Machine

 • reflected waves are captured by the antenna and sent to the equipment control unit

-• a computer calculates the strength of the reflected radio wave signals, as well as the length of time it took for the waves to return to the GPR; strong signal strengths means the machine has passed over objects with high density, such as underground utilities, rebar or other buried rubble
+• a computer calculates the strength of the reflected radio wave signals, as well as the length of time it took for the waves to return to the machine; strong signal strengths means the machine has passed over objects with high density, such as underground utilities, rebar or other buried rubble

-Limitations Of GPR Technology
+Limitations Of Ground Penetrating Radar Technology

 Like most specialised equipment, ground penetrating radar has some limitations.
-GPR can be affected by the depth, material and the size of the utility or object being investigated.
+It can be affected by the depth, material and the size of the utility or object being investigated.
 Also, soil conditions, tree roots, and concentrations of metals in the earth can limit results.
 All these variables demand that our professionals should be engaged to do any scanning for rebar and conduit in concrete, because we have the training, equipment and technology to deal with these issues.
 Trying to do it yourself could lead to less than desirable results.

 Leave It To The Experts